Wrthlor/Fitness-Tracker/README.md

 # exerciseLogger
-Web App to log exercises and routines, utilizing MySQL as RDBS
+Web App to log exercises and routines, utilizing MySQL, Express, React, and Node.js